Louis-Kahn/ComfyUI-Live-Search/README.md

 **ComfyUI Live Search Agent** is a powerful custom node that bridges the gap between ComfyUI and the real-time internet.

-It combines the robustness of **DuckDuckGo Search** with the intelligence of **LLMs (DeepSeek, OpenAI, etc.)** to fetch, read, and summarize information for your workflows.
-Whether you need current weather data, news summaries, or specific facts to prompt your image generation, this node handles it all.
+It combines the power of **DuckDuckGo Search Engine** with **multiple Large Language Models** (DeepSeek, OpenAI, Gemini, Anthropic, etc.) to automatically search, fetch, read, and intelligently summarize web content.
+Whether you need real-time news, weather information, product reviews, or specific facts to prompt your image generation, this node handles it all.

 ## 🏗️ New Modular Architecture